Sebastián de la Cuadra, 1st Marquess of Villarías: First Secretary of State

 In 1736, following the death of José Patiño, Sebastián de la Cuadra y Llarena was appointed First Secretary of State, effectively becoming Spain’s chief minister under King Philip V. From 1741 onward, he also assumed oversight of the Justice Department, consolidating significant influence across the Spanish administration.
 His tenure coincided with Spain’s involvement in two major conflicts: the War of Jenkins’ Ear (against Britain) and the War of the Austrian Succession, particularly in the Italian theatre.

 During his tenure, he managed Spain’s involvement in the War of Jenkins’ Ear against Britain and, acting under Queen Elisabeth Farnese’s influence, directed the country's military intervention in Italy to secure crowns for her sons—Charles, who would rule the Two Sicilies and later Spain, and Philip, who became Duke of Parma.

 In August 1746, Jaime Vélaz de Medrano y Barros, 3rd Marquess of Tabuérniga—then enjoying renewed favor at the Spanish court under the reign of Ferdinand VI—approached Prime Minister Sebastián de la Cuadra, Marquess of Villarías, with British proposals for a potential peace agreement.
 His prior service in London, familiarity with British ministers, and informal role as a conduit between the two courts positioned him as a credible intermediary in these delicate negotiations.
 Villarías responded favorably, expressing Spain’s willingness to accept the terms.
 However, the negotiations ultimately faltered over disagreements concerning the future of Naples, and the peace initiative collapsed—although the Spanish Crown remained open to resuming discussions at a later time.

 Marquess of Villarías

-In recognition of his service, Sebastián de la Cuadra was granted the noble title of Marquess of Villarías (Marqués de Villarías) by royal decree on 22 March 1739.
+In recognition of his service, Sebastián de la Cuadra was created Marquess of Villarías (Marqués de Villarías) by royal decree on 22 March 1739.
 The distinction—occasionally bestowed upon First Ministers during or following their tenure—formally acknowledged his prominent role within the highest ranks of Spanish governance.
 He remained in office until December 1746, when he was succeeded by José de Carvajal y Lancáster.